rook/rook/Documentation/Upgrade/rook-upgrade.md

 ### **5. Verify the updated cluster**

-At this point, your Rook operator should be running version `rook/ceph:v1.12.0`.
+At this point, the Rook operator should be running version `rook/ceph:v1.12.0`.

-Verify the Ceph cluster's health using the [health verification doc](health-verification.md).
+Verify the CephCluster health using the [health verification doc](health-verification.md).